justinli1128/jiahaoliAcademicWebsite/AlgGeoPractice/AlgGeoChapter2.md

 _proof:_

+This once again comes from looking at irreducible closed set of affine.
+The first term is the chains of primes contained in $I$, and the second is the chain of primes containing $I$.
+Generalization is easy.

 #### e)

 If $U$ is a nonempty open subset of $X$, then $\dim (U) = \dim (X)$.

 _proof:_
+See a).

 #### f)